From BR Bullpen

 He moved to the Kansas City Royals in 2010, and spent the first month of the season hitting .315 for the Omaha Royals.
 He was purchased by the Chicago White Sox on May 4th, and spent the rest of the year with two of their farm teams, hitting .338 in 18 games with the AA Birmingham Barons and .284 in 80 games for the AAA Charlotte Hornets.
 In 2011, he played only 9 games with the Harrisburg Senators, an affiliate of the Washington Nationals, hitting .261.

-Coats is a line drive hitter whose strength is hitting for average, but he lacks the power that most teams look for in an outfielder, as he never hit more than 11 homers in any minor league season.
-He does have pretty good speed, 4 times stealing 20 or more bases in the minors.
-If he had come up 20 years earlier, he probably could have forged a nice major league career as a pinch-hitter and fifth outfielder, but this type of job is no longer available, as pitching staffs have bulged from an average of 10 pitchers per team to 12 or 13 now, with the same number of roster spots to accommodate all the extra arms.
+Coats was a line drive hitter whose strength was hitting for average, but he lacked the power that most teams look for in an outfielder, as he never hit more than 11 homers in any minor league season.
+He had pretty good speed, 4 times stealing 20 or more bases in the minors.
+If he had come up 20 years earlier, he probably could have forged a nice major league career as a pinch-hitter and fifth outfielder, but that type of job was no longer available, as pitching staffs have bulged from an average of 10 pitchers per team to 12 or 13 now, with the same number of roster spots to accommodate all the extra arms.